What is IMMERSE?

 Effective and enriching, the IMMERSE program has demonstrably furthered the engineering careers of more than 300 students.
 As a group, IMMERSE students complete their engineering degrees, pursue graduate degrees, publish, and find desirable employment.
 These successes have prompted widening adoption, both within the ECE department and throughout BYU’s College of Engineering.
 IMMERSE has been recognized at the university level for its innovation and achievement and is now a flagship program for BYU’s emerging emphasis on experiential learning outside of the classroom.

-Since 2003, IMMERSE has employed 320 students.
+Since 2003, IMMERSE has employed 395 students.
 From its inception, retention, peer-reviewed publications, and graduate degrees have been carefully tracked metrics of success.
 Among students who join the IMMERSE program, retention in engineering is extremely high.
 The vast majority begin the program as engineering majors and more than 97% graduate with an engineering degree.
-To date, 80% of IMMERSE students have authored or co-authored a scientific paper, accounting for over 250 total publications.
-Of the IMMERSE students who have completed their B.S. degrees, 75% matriculated to graduate school.
+To date, 60% of IMMERSE students have authored or co-authored a scientific paper, accounting for 289 total publications.
+Of the IMMERSE students who have completed their B.S. degrees, 75% matriculated to graduate school (see the map below).
 Virtually all IMMERSE students who have not pursued graduate degrees have been heavily recruited, partly due to the reputation of IMMERSE, receiving multiple employment offers.
 As these statistics illustrate, and as we have informally witnessed, IMMERSE students outperform their counterparts in significant ways.

 The quality of an IMMERSE experience is of lasting benefit to students, opening doors for further competitive opportunities.
 IMMERSE alumni submit graduate school applications with established records of research, usually including authored publications.
 IMMERSE students develop close relationships with their faculty advisors, leading to compelling recommendation letters.
 The IMMERSE curriculum ensures students develop improved writing skills for personal statements and fellowship applications.
 They gain more accurate insight into funding and selection processes.
 We often see IMMERSE students receive admission offers that exceed what could be expected based solely on GPA and GRE scores, and this “IMMERSE Boost” continues to grow with the reputation of the program.